supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ## Project structure & Parameters

 -   The frontend code is located in the `/src` folder.
--   The backend API is in the `server.js` file.
+-   The backend API is in the `server.ts` file.

 ## Author